donkuri/learn-mathematics/index.md

 <img src="/learn-mathematics/img/ottem-ellingsrud.png" alt="Ottem-Ellingsrud" width="200px"/>

-This is by far my favorite presentation of the subject as I found it easiest to learn from.
+I love the presentation of the subject as I found it easiest to learn from personally.
 The examples *really* help understand what's going on and why schemes are defined the way they are.
 I think organization could be a bit better though.
 Another book I love and that I don't see mentioned enough is this:

 **[Algebraic Geometry I-II](https://www.amazon.com/Algebraic-Geometry-Examples-Exercises-Mathematik/dp/3658307323?ref_=ast_sto_dp)**, *Ulrich Görtz, Torsten Wedhorn*

 <img src="/learn-mathematics/img/gortz.jpg" alt="Görtz-Wedhorn" width="200px"/>

 This is a translation of the two German classic books on scheme theory.
 The first one deals with general aspects of schemes while the second one focuses on the cohomology of schemes, a notoriously difficult part of an already notoriously difficult subject.
 I think if I had to get a single resource to study algebraic geometry (outside of maybe the lecture notes above), it would be this.
-Finally, this insane book:
+FNext, this insane book that is _also_ free:

 **[Foundations of Algebraic Geometry](http://math.stanford.edu/~vakil/216blog/FOAGnov1817public.pdf)**, *Ravi Vakil*